tybottorff/bottorffdocs/notes/literature_notes.md

  - Id2: inhibitor of DNA binding protein 2, regulates generation of progenitor Tex and conversion to terminal Tex
  - Id2 KO dampens CD8 response and maintenance of stem-like CD8s, suppresses PD-1 blockade, increases tumor susceptibility
 # Identification of antigen-specific TCR sequences based on biological and statistical enrichment in unselected individuals
- - biological (FACS, TCR beta seq) and statistical methods
+ - biological (FACS, TCRβ seq) and statistical methods
  - most antigen-specific TCRs in VDJdb come from pMHC-multimer (tetramer) binding FACS experiments, which has the drawbacks of limited throughput and can only be used with T cell donors with genetically matched HLA alleles
  - **I think all they do is compare TCR repertoires between antigen-activated and resting pools to find enriched TCRs in antigen-activated pools to call antigen-specific, not *de novo* identifying antigen-specific TCRs as would be nice**
  - **public peanut antigen-specific CDR3s are more germline-like (fewer N-nucleotide insertions than private ones) and show evidence of convergent recombination**